 What are compression socks?

-Compression socks are specially designed medical socks that mainly help normalize and improve our blood flow.
-They belong to a group of garments made of compression materials that fit firmly onto the skin.
-The main purpose of compression socks is to improve blood circulation, but also to reduce discomfort and to help patients heal after surgeries.
+Compression socks are specially designed medical socks that help improve blood flow, reduce discomfort and help patients heal after surgeries.

 The benefits of compression socks are numerous, and their use is widely spread.
-Here are some uses of compression socks:
+Here are some benefits of compression socks:

 - They can help improve slow circulation and reduce cold feet

-- They are good for treating swelling caused by edema or lymphedema
+- They are suitable for treating swelling caused by edema or lymphedema

 - They can help fight muscle cramps